ron0496/Unified-Mentor-Internship-Project/README.md

 ● Which suppliers have the most efficient manufacturing processes based on Manufacturing lead time and Production volumes?

 ● What demographic group contributes the most to sales?

+### Conclusion:

+● The product type skin care generated over ₹240K revenue

+● After visualising scattered graph of lead times and order quantities result shows except for supplier 3, all of them have a positive correlation

+● We can see on horizontal bar graph carrier C have highest average shipping cost in Bangalore And carrier B have second high average shipping cost in Kolkata And in location Mumbai all three carriers have maintained average of ₹6

+● From above visual we can see the supply 5 have worst manufacturing process and All others supplier have maintained efficient manufacturing process

+● According to data the unknown identity customers have generated over ₹170K Revenue followed by female customers which have generated ₹160K